Open double quoteOpen double quote

 Chair

 The design program focuses on teaching visual communication problem-solving, a skill that can open the door to a host of rewarding careers.
-In addition to a distinguished faculty that includes three Hall of Fame laureates, we offer a wide range of course options that are tailored to each student’s strengths and needs.
-Our custom, made-just-for-you curriculum boasts one of the largest catalogues of studio courses in the world.
-This gives students the opportunity to develop their own vision, making the entire educational experience particularly empowering.
+In addition to a distinguished faculty that includes five Cooper Hewitt Design Award recipients and four AIGA Lifetime Achievement medalists, we offer a wide range of course options tailored to each student’s strengths and needs.
+Our made-just-for-you curriculum boasts one of the largest catalogues of studio courses in the world, providing you with the opportunity to develop your own vision.

 Our program is a multidisciplinary educational system in itself, offering separate concentrations that include Branding, Motion Design, Interaction Design, Emerging Media, and 3D Design.